Heterogeneous-Reliability Memory: Exploiting Application-Level Memory Error Tolerance: Significance and Long-Term Impact

-Our DSN paper will hopefully continue to inspire future works that can provide efficient and extensive characterization/estimation of application-level memory error tolerance~\cite{Foutris2014}, which can make our proposed technique applicable to a broader set of applications.
-Our paper has started a community discussion~\cite{zdnet} on the feasibility of solving the problem of memory reliability by exploiting application memory error tolerance in the future, inspiring reporters to ask the question: "How good does memory need to be?"
+Our DSN 2014 paper~\cite{luodsn14} has started a community discussion~\cite{zdnet} on the feasibility of solving the problem of memory reliability by exploiting application memory error tolerance in the future, inspiring reporters to ask the question: ``How good does memory need to be?''
+We hope that our characterization results and mechanisms will hopefully continue to inspire future works that can provide efficient and extensive characterization/estimation of application-level memory error tolerance~\cite{Foutris2014}, which can make our proposed technique applicable to a broader set of applications.

-\subsection{Conclusion}
+\chI{Two example works that build on ours include Odd-ECC~\cite{malek2017odd} and CREAM~\cite{luo2017using}.
+Odd-ECC provides a mechanism to enable different levels of fault tolerance for the data stored in a commodity DRAM \chII{module}.
+Odd-ECC maps the ECC bits to a memory address aligned with the data so that the memory controller can access both the data and the ECC bits efficiently.
+CREAM provides a mechanism to dynamically adjust the tradeoff between memory capacity/bandwidth used for ECC bits and fault tolerance within an ECC DRAM module.
+CREAM proposes several data layouts that reduce page faults and improve memory performance significantly when strong fault tolerance is not needed.}

-Our DSN paper presents an efficient methodology to characterize memory error tolerance, a set of new characterization results along with their findings, and a new solution to reduce datacenter cost under an availability constraint.
-As DRAM becomes increasingly less reliable at smaller technology nodes and memory cost becomes more important in datacenters in the future, we hope that our findings and ideas will inspire more research to improve the cost-reliability trade-off in memory systems.
+\section{Conclusion}